vlfeat/matconvnet/doc/site/docs/about.md

     GPUs.

     This version changes slightly the structure of `simplenn`.
-In particular, the `filters` and `biases` fields in the layers have been replaced by a `weights` cell array containing both.
-This change allowed to simplify a lot of code.
+In particular, the `filters` and `biases` fields in certain layers have been replaced by a `weights` cell array containing both tensors, simiplifying a significant amount of code.
 All examples and downloadable models have been updated to reflact this change.
-Models using the old style structure should still work for now, but will not train with the new example code.
+Models using the old structure format still work but are deprecated.

     The `cnn_train` training code example has been rewritten to support multiple GPUs.
 The inteface is nearly the same, but the